Interesting (To Us) Photos From The Garden

 The apple tree in our garden has grown the most enormous bracket fungus, about 30 cm across.
 Here it is.

-Bracket fungus on the apple tree
+Bracket fungus on

 Buddleia